kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 -  HighestBitResFromADS
 -  AnalogInputBitsOfBoard
 -  SAMPLE_TIMES

+To monitor electrical conductance changes of plant tissue, such as a leaf, in vivo.
+Tested with Uno and Wemos XI/TTGO XI.
+The
+TTGO/WeMos board will require and ADS device.
+Mac and Windows are assumed to work as well as Linux.
+Avoiding STM32F103C8T6 due to bootloader issues in Linux with common USB-serial adapters, avoiding ATTINY85 due to no hardware serial.
+Other boards having at least one analog input can be used, or add the very inexpensive ADS1115 for best resolution.
+IMPORTANT: When selecting a board you'll use for this project, make sure it has a USB port or that you are otherwise able to fashion serial communications.
+The output from the Arduino is formatted for input into the Arduino IDE serial plotter rather than the serial monitor.
+Also, I am well aware of the possibility that the property being monitored may not precisely be conductance but rather the appearance of conductance due to dynamic polarization of plant tissues.
+This may be an important factor in deciding electrode placement.

 With the rudimentary (periodic improvements are to be expected to this project) sketch I publish here for you, you can observe for yourself that plants actually can know your sentiments as they relate to the plant's well-being.
 You'll also need to